The Story of The Farmer's Three Daughters (Icelandic fairy tale): Sweden

-Tale type 707 in known in Sweden as Tre systrar vill ha kungen ("Three sisters want to marry the king").
+Other versions have been recorded from Swedish sources: and Det gyllene trädet, den sjungande floden och den talande fågeln ("The Golden Tree, the Singing River and the Talking Bird"), by folklore researcher Eva Wigström.

+Finnish-Swedish people

 Finnish folklorist Oskar Hackman summarized some Finnish-Swedish variants in his publication Finlands svenska folkdiktning under the banner Den talande fågeln, det spelande trädet och den rinnande källan ("The Talking Bird, The Playing Tree and the Flowing Spring").

 In a Finnish-Swedish tale sourced by Hackman from Vörå or Oravais, a king loses his way during a hunt, and takes shelter in a house that belong to three maidens.
 In the night, the king overhears their conversation: the elder wants to marry the king's baker to eat the best bread, the middle one the king's cook to eat the best food, and the youngest the king himself to have both the best bread and the best food.
 The king marries the youngest, to the jealousy of her elder sisters.
 In the following years, the queen gives birth to three children, two boys (in the first two years) and a girl (in the third year).
 Each time, the jealous sisters replace the babies for animals (respectively, a kitten, a puppy, and a rat) and throw them in the water, but they are saved by a gardener.
 Years later, the three siblings are exhorted by an old woman to seek the talking bird, the playing tree and the flowing spring.
 The two elder brothers fail and become stone, and the girl obtains the objects and rescues her brothers.